 UBS has a number of classifications for distressed claims.
+A loan carried at amortized cost is considered to be "o

 A loan carried at amortized cost is considered to be "past due" when a significant payment has been missed.
-It is classified as "nonperforming" where payment of interest, principal or fees is overdue by more than 90 days and there is no firm evidence that the claim will be settled by later payments or the liquidation of collateral; or when insolvency proceedings have commenced against the borrower; or when obligations have been restructured on concessionary terms.
+It is classified as "non-performing" where payment of interest, principal or fees is overdue by more than 90 days and there is no firm evidence that the claim will be settled by later payments or the liquidation of collateral; or when insolvency proceedings have commenced against the borrower; or when obligations have been restructured on concessionary terms.